intelops/scsctl/README.md

 	- SBOM
 	- Report using Profiling tools Data
 	- Report using Falco security tool using its run-time dependency packages tracking policy feature
 	- Unnecessary packages used in container image by observing the run-time usage
+ 	- Software Composition Analysis (SCA) report
 - Automation:
 	- Report unused packages with full details
 	- Remove unused dependencies from the codebase